codetiger7/CppPrimer5thEdition_Solutions/Chapter7/readme.md

 - They should be const
-	- the reason is that they are not changing any class element just reading, this should be signified to the users via const function declaration.
+	- the reason is that they are not changing any class variable just reading, this should be signified to the users via const function declaration.